cglass/cacti-allot/README.md

     sudo cp allot_sensors.xml allot_sw.xml /var/www/cacti/resource/snmp_queries

-**Import Data Queries in Cacti GUI**
+**Import Data Queries from Cacti GUI**

-In the Cacti GUI go to console -> import templates -> import template from local file.
+- In the Cacti GUI go to console -> import templates -> import template from local file.
-Import cacti_data_query_netenforcer_-_sensors.xml and cacti_data_query_netenforcer_-_sw.xml in cacti-dev/sensors-data-query.
+- Import 'cacti_data_query_netenforcer_-_sensors.xml' and 'cacti_data_query_netenforcer_-_sw.xml' in the cacti-dev/sensors-data-query directory.
-Go to 'devices' in Cacti and under 'Associated data queries' select 'NetEnforcer - Sensors', then click 'Create graphs for this host'
+- Go to 'devices' in Cacti and under 'Associated data queries' select 'NetEnforcer - Sensors', and click add.

-This line is also a separate paragraph, but...
+- Go to 'Create graphs for this host' and you should see a table of sensors available for the NetEnforcer
-This line is only separated by a single newline, so it's a separate line in the *same paragraph*.
+- Works well for SigmaE